 8. Private money lenders can make one loan against two properties.

-If a buyer has substantial equity in their existing primary residence which is listed for sale, private money lenders can “cross-collateralize” or do a “blanket loan” against the vacating property and the new purchase, like this one in the San Joaquin Valley.
+If a buyer has substantial equity in their existing primary residence which is listed for sale, private money lenders can “cross-collateralize” or do a “blanket loan” against the vacating property and the new purchase.
 This would be an owner occupied cross-collateralized bridge loan.